newpsw/decal_img/README.md

  Reprints the last printed image.

 * **!dp+url**

  Downloads and prints the image from the url.
+ If download the image from the url fails, it will reprints the last printed image.

  **- Example command line :**